-I. INTRODUCTION
+I. Introduction

-E DGE-AWARE image processing is an important tech-nique that has received much attention in the computer graphics community.
+E DGE-AWARE image processing is an important technique that has received much attention in the computer graphics community.
 The goal is to process or filter images in some way without destroying fine scale image edges.
 Anisotropic diffusion [1] and bilateral filtering [2] are wellknown examples of such techniques, originally devised for image smoothing, but later extended to many other applications.
 More recently, many other edge-aware techniques have been proposed, e.g. [3], [4], [5], [6], [7], [8].
-The particular topic considered in this paper is to provide a simple interface for independently adjusting the overall appearance and details of input images (in a similar way to [7]), doing so in a way which both keeps fine edges, and avoids introducing unsightly artifacts.
-An example of our manipulation of overall/detailed appearance is shown in Fig. 1.
-Different from previous work, our approach is based on a novel mixed-domain (real space and DCT transform space) processing framework, which is fast and simple, and is readily accelerated on the GPU.
+The particular goal of this paper is to provide a simple interface for independently adjusting the overall appearance and details of input images (in a similar way to [5]), doing so in a way which both keeps fine edges, and avoids introducing unsightly artifacts.
+Examples of manipulations carried out using our approach are shown in Fig. 1.
+Unlike previous work, we use a novel mixeddomain (real space and DCT transform space) processing framework, which is fast and simple, and is readily accelerated

-A challenging problem in edge-aware image processing is reducing, or if possible avoiding, artifacts at image edges.
-This is particularly true for algorithms which process overall appearance and detail separately.
+A challenging problem in edge-aware image processing, especially for algorithms which process overall appearance and detail separately, is reducing, or if possible avoiding, artifacts at image edges.
 The problem is illustrated using a simple 1D signal in Fig. 2 (left).
-Suppose we want to amplify the detail, without losing the edge.
-The grey line represents an input signal, and the blue line represents the 'overall' signal, produced by averaging of the input signal.
-The red signal represents the 'detail', the difference between the input and overall signals.
-If an enhanced version of the detail is added directly back to the overall signal to give the output (the black signal), the result will overshoot at the step, causing what is often referred to as a 'halo' effect in image processing.
-Conversely, if averaging is done in such a way as
+Suppose we wish to amplify the detail, without losing the edge.
+The grey line represents an input signal.
+The blue line represents the 'overall' signal, produced by averaging of the input signal, while the red signal